Ujs74wiop6/Shell_C-Cpp/README.md

 # Shell_C-Cpp
 Shell script to compile C/C++ files | Linux | bash

-You are testing codes and programming using 'simple' text editors like: vim, nano, vscode, sublime etc. Come with me!
+You are testing codes and programming using text editors like: vim, nano, vscode, sublime etc. Come with me!

 Tired of using IDE's that are heavy, slow or that keep generating unnecessary files in your projects?